OmarVCRZ/CIS486-SOBIE/README.md

 ### User Information
 3.1 Primary Users & Their Needs
-  1. Attendees want to find the event details and register easily.
+  1. Attendees (Students) want to find the event details and register easily.
   2. Administration/Organizers require an efficient way to gain access to event registrations and their content (Attendees/Presenters/Faculty)
   3. Researchers and Presenters need a quick and smooth process to submit papers and review the requirements needed.